 One of Indianapolis' biggest claim-to-fame is hosting the largest single day sporting events in the world.
 We know of a few more places to go on all the other days.

-Lucas Oil Stadium: Home of the Indianapolis Colts, 2011 Women's Final Four, and the 2012 Super Bowl.
+Lucas Oil Stadium: Home of the Indianapolis Colts and host to the 2015 Men's NCAA Final Four, 2016 Women's NCAA Final Four and the annual Big Ten Football Championship.
 Public tours are available year round and the Colts Pro Shop is ready to outfit you with team gear.

 Victory Field: Enjoy a perfect summer evening at the American ballpark ranked as one of Sports Illustrated's Top 10 minor league parks.

 Lucas Oil Raceway : Host of the NHRA U.S. Nationals, watch cars scream down the quarter-mile drag strip at 300 mph to the finish line, the raceway offers a full slate of racing action for hard-core motorsports fans.

 Bankers Life Fieldhouse: Although home to the Indiana Pacers and Indiana Fever, the Fieldhouse is also a regular host of the Big Ten Men and Women's Basketball Championships and numerous concerts and events each year.

 Major Taylor Velodrome: Named after a biking legend, Major Taylor Velodrome is one of 18 world class bicycle racing tracks in the nation.